 Rockwood Academy will use personal student reports where appropriate. - Reports are directly linked to the monitoring of sanctions and provide clear targets for improvement.
 Reports are used to support student conduct and are reviewed weekly.
-There are five levels of report - Form Tutor, Year Group Co-ordinator, Head of Year, Assistant Headteacher, Deputy Headteacher and Headteacher.
+There are different levels of report - Form Tutor, Year Group Co-ordinator, Head of Year, Assistant Headteacher, Deputy Headteacher and Headteacher.
 Students are given clear targets linked to our 'Code of Conduct', based on their behaviour data, to support them to improve.
+Stages are shared with parents.
+Our YGC / HOY team review stages periodically to ensure that students are receiving the appropriate support.